nishnik/blackjack/README.md

 * Generate user and family files.
 ```
 python generate_user_files.py
-python generate_family_files.py
+python generate_family_file.py https://wiki.metakgp.org/w/Main_Page metakgp
 ```
 One first needs to add the cookie, i.e. the jsession ID for visiting the `/Acad` route in erp.
 To obtain the jsession ID:

 1. Go to `Student Academic Activities (UG)` section in `Academic`.
 This gives you a cookie for accesing the `/Acad` route.
 You will not be able to mine the grades without this.

 2. Go to `https://erp.iitkgp.ernet.in/Acad/Pre_Registration/subject_grade_status.jsp?subno=XXXXXXX` and refresh the page while having the networking tab on Google Chrome's Inspector on.
-View the headers of the request to see what jsession ID you must input in `blackjack.py`.
+View the headers of the request to see what jsession ID you must input in `getNewGrades.py`.

-After that, one can mine grades of all courses from `https://erp.iitkgp.ernet.in/Acad/Pre_Registration/subject_grade_status.jsp?subno=XXXXXXX` and save it to `allCourses.json`
+After that, one can mine grades of all courses using `python getNewGrades.py` and save it to `allCourses.json`

 Run blackjack
 ```